Methodology

 Claim Matching

 Claims are matched using a three-tier approach: text similarity matching catches obvious duplicates, semantic vector matching (using embeddings) catches claims that say the same thing in different words, and a cache layer prevents redundant re-verification of recently checked claims.
+Claims that have been seen in more than five other videos count as “recycled” for the originality calculation.

 Temporal Truth Decay